Raoult's law

 In other words, the vapor pressure of the solution is the mole-weighted mean of the individual vapour pressures:

 If a non-volatile solute B (it has zero vapor pressure, so does not evaporate) is dissolved into a solvent A to form an ideal solution, the vapor pressure of the solution will be lower than that of the solvent.
 In an ideal solution of a nonvolatile solute, the decrease in vapor pressure is directly proportional to the mole fraction of solute:

-If the solute associates or dissociates in the solution, the expression of the law includes the van 't Hoff factor as a correction factor.
+If the solute associates or dissociates in the solution (such as an electrolyte/salt), the expression of the law includes the van 't Hoff factor as a correction factor.
+That is, the mole fraction must be calculated using the actual number of particles in solution.

 Principles

 Raoult's law is a phenomenological relation that assumes ideal behavior based on the simple microscopic assumption that intermolecular forces between unlike molecules are equal to those between similar molecules, and that their molar volumes are the same: the conditions of an ideal solution.
 This is analogous to the ideal gas law, which is a limiting law valid when the interactive forces between molecules approach zero, for example as the concentration approaches zero.
 Raoult's law is instead valid if the physical properties of the components are identical.
 The more similar the components are, the more their behavior approaches that described by Raoult's law.
 For example, if the two components differ only in isotopic content, then Raoult's law is essentially exact.

 Comparing measured vapor pressures to predicted values from Raoult's law provides information about the true relative strength of intermolecular forces.
 If the vapor pressure is less than predicted (a negative deviation), fewer molecules of each component than expected have left the solution in the presence of the other component, indicating that the forces between unlike molecules are stronger.
 The converse is true for positive deviations.